LoreStudio-Charles/Virtue/README.md

 In quiet fields where shadows lie,
 The youngest farm boy watches sky.
 Beneath the might of brothers bold,
-His heart feels small, his dreams unfold.
+He feels his tale will die untold.

-Momma's love, a gentle embrace,
+Momma's love and kind embrace,
 Papa's smiles, a warm, safe space.
-Yet in their tales of strength and cheer,
+Beneath the tales of strength and cheer,
-He feels the weight of shadows near.

-How can he match their grand forays?
-In their bright light, he drifts and sways.
-But in the silence, a spark ignites,
-A whispered hope in starry nights.
+he longs to conquer lonely fear.

+In shadow cast by brothers' lives, he prays and hopes, as he  still strives to live the life which might atain
+the sagas told in his brother's names.

 For every seed of doubt he sows,
-A quiet courage deep within grows.
+A quiet courage within him grows.
-Though overshadowed, his spirit will rise,
+His overshadowed spirits rise,
-In his own way, beneath the skies.
+he dreams, beneath the azure skies.

 #### Starting Skills
 Read, Sing, Perception, Tend Animals